5 Things Parents of Book Lovers Do Every Day

 “Drawing pictures based on book characters and story lines is popular with my kids for ‘continuing the magic,’” says Laura Banfield, parent of a 3-year-old and 6-year-old.

-Courtney Rochowicz, a marketer with Scholastic’s e-commerce division, has even recreated scenes from one of her children’s favorite books to make deeper connections to the text — in this case, Magic Tree House #4: Pirates Past Noon.
+Courtney Rochowicz, a parent of a 7-year-old, 5-year-old and 3-year-old, has even recreated scenes from one of her children’s favorite books to make deeper connections to the text — in this case, Magic Tree House #4: Pirates Past Noon.

-“We built this imaginary pirate ship to take the reading experience a step further, to a different creative place,” Rochowicz says.
+“We built an imaginary pirate ship to take the reading experience a step further, to a different creative place,” Rochowicz says.

 5. They ask kids about their books.